 3 Credits By applying atmospheric dynamics and physical analysis techniques, students develop a physical understanding of and an ability to forecast certain mesoscale phenomena, including mesoscale convective systems, severe thunderstorms, and tornadoes.
 Students also are thoroughly educated in storm safety.
 The final week of the course includes a storm chasing trip to Kansas, Nebraska, and South Dakota.
 To be eligible for the chasing trip, students must have SKYWARN spotter certification.
+Connections Discipline: Experiential Prerequisites: MET 125 and MTH 140

-Prerequisites: MET 125
+MET 464 - Dynamic Meteorology I

-MET 463 - Dynamic Meteorology
+4 Credits

-4 Credits This course examines the theoretical foundations of meteorology through the application of calculus and the principles of physics.
-Topics include atmospheric thermodynamics; the atmospheric equations of motion and kinematics of fluid flow;
+Students examine the theoretical foundations of meteorology and oceanography through the application of calculus and physics.
+Topics include the equations of motion, balanced flow, thermodynamics, circulation, and vorticity.